The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Summary and conclusion

 \item CO is mainly formed in the O/C zone, while SiO and SO primarily form in the O/Si/S zone.
 The sulfur species, SiS and \ch{S2}, initially mostly forms in the O/Si/S zone, however, after 300 days they are most abundant in the Si/S zone.
 The molecules, therefore, provide tracers of three different nuclear burning layers: helium burning (CO), neon burning (SiO, SO, early SiS and \ch{S2}), and explosive oxygen burning (late SiS and \ch{S2}). \item Molecular cooling occurs primarily in the O/C zone and in the O/Si/S zone, by CO and SiO, respectively.
-In our standard model, a modest temperature effect of a few hundred K occurs in these zones up to 300d.
-After an intermediate phase of little molecular influence, the O/C zone at 450d rapidly forms large amounts of CO which cool the zone by about 1000 K. The specific evolution is quite sensitive to the O-zone density, with higher densities generally leading to more molecule formation and cooling. \item The impact on optical spectra, e.g. the [O I] 6300, 6364 feature commonly used to attempt O-mass determinations, depends on O-zone density.
+In our standard model, a modest temperature effect of a few hundred K occurs in these zones. \item The impact on optical spectra, such as on the [O I] 6300, 6364 feature commonly used to attempt O-mass determinations, depends on the O-zone density.
 After some transition time, this line is significantly quenched by molecule cooling.
-This occurs around 450d in our default density model but already at 200d in the highest density model. \item Temperatures low enough to allow for the onset of dust formation ($\sim$2000 K) are reached at 350-450d for zones where silicate dust can form, and 250-550d for a zone where carbon dust can form.
+This occurs around 550d in our default density model but already at 200d in the highest density model. \item Temperatures low enough to allow for the onset of dust formation ($\sim$2000 K) are reached at 350-450d for zones where silicate dust can form, and 250-600d for a zone where carbon dust can form.
 Formation starts earlier in the range for higher density models. \item The molecules are predicted to give strong ro-vibrational emission in the infrared, primarily from the fundamental bands of CO at 4.6 \micron, SiO at 7.9 \micron, and SiS at 13.2 \micron.
 The SO fundamental band, with a peak at 8.7 \micron, is blended with the stronger SiO fundamental band.
 However, after 350 days, when there is a large increase in SO mass, the models indicate it should be possible to separate the two bands and detect SO. \item The first overtone emissions are predicted to be significantly weaker than the fundamental bands, and clearly distinguishable only for SiO (4.1 $\mu$m) and CO (2.3 $\mu$m).
 The SO overtone at 4.6 $\mu$m coincides with the much stronger CO fundamental band, and the SiS overtone at 6.8 $\mu$m coincides with much stronger atomic emission by [Ni II] 6.8 $\mu$m and [Ar II] 6.9 $\mu$m - both of these are therefore predicted to be difficult to detect.
 We show that the luminosity of the CO first overtone is sensitive to the density of the O/C zone. \item We investigate the observability of the predicted molecular IR emission with JWST.
 For typical distances (10 Mpc), most molecular emissions can be observed with good S/N with minutes or hours of exposure times.
 We identify an optimal strategy to observe the SN at 2 or 3 epochs in the 100-400d window.
 We demonstrate how such observations can give information on molecular masses and zone properties, and give the first detections of SiS and SO in supernovae. \end{itemize}